rpadovani/rpadovani.com/_posts/2015-02-28-scopes-arent-widgets.markdown

 ![telegram scope][telegram-scope]

-Also, sources of scopes (so where they take their informations) aren't only installed apps, but could be anything: a website, an RSS feed, the scope itself, other scopes.
+Also, sources of scopes (so where they take their informations) aren't only installed apps, but could be anything: a website, a RSS feed, the scope itself, other scopes.
+Android's widgets are only a quick link to their app.

 Another interesting feature is **department**: if you want you can split a scope in departments, to have filters for informations.
 So, in the scope about near